 What is a Casual Leave Application?

-Essential Elements the Casual Leave Application Must Include
+Elements the Casual Leave Application for Office?

 - Polite Closing Statement: Close with a polite statement, like “Thank you for your understanding and approval in advance.”